 Andre moved in with me on our anniversary and soon after the hunt began.
 We knew exactly what we did and didn’t want, but we also knew that we had no clue what we were doing.
-I love making lists and Andre loves spreadsheets, so between the two of us we had lists of what our must have’s, things we weren’t too hectic about, as well as absolute no no’s.
-These were of course put in nice spreadsheets.
+I love making lists and Andre loves spreadsheets, so between the two of us, we had lists of what we must have, things we weren’t too hectic about, as well as absolute no-nos.
+These were, of course, put in nice spreadsheets.
 Every time we went to go see a place we looked at how it compared to our list.
 We looked at so many places… Dealt with so many realtors… Saw so many cookie cutters and spent hours on property websites.

 I’m no property expert but I’ve compiled lists of things that I think is important and some I feel is crucial when looking to buy a place of your own.

 Before the Hunt

 - Determine a budget (obviously!).
 If your budget is for argument’s sake R1 500 000 remember to keep in mind that you will have to pay a legal fee as well as transfer costs, so leave some breathing room for those expenses.

 - List your needs for the next 5-10 years.
 Do your plans include kids or more kids?
 Make sure there’s enough room.
 Do your plans include loads of traveling?
 Make sure you can lock everything up and go explore without unnecessary concerns.

 - List must-haves, nice-to haves and things you don’t want.
 Be realistic about what you REALLY need and don’t compromise, if the house doesn’t fit the bill it is going to be a constant frustration.